reelyactive/barnacles/README.md

 Connecting with services
 ------------------------

 It is possible to connect different services such that they receive the notifications via their API.
+Each service can filter events based on an _accept/reject_ criteria which can include some or all of the following properties:

+    {
+      deviceIds: [ /* IDs that meet the criteria */ ],
+      receiverIds: [ /* IDs that meet the criteria */ ],
+      rssi: { minimum: #, maximum: # }
+    }

+A _null_ criteria (the default) will result in that criteria test (accept/reject) being ignored.
 The following services are supported:

 ### Barnacles (via REST)